jmathai/trywireshark-site/join-waitlist.md

 Why join the waitlist?

+* Get 25% off of Wireshark for expressing interest early.
+* Be among the first to be able to purchase Wireshark once it's ready for prime time.
+* Have the opportunity to test prototypes before they're made available for sale.
 * Receive exclusive updates as we make progress with our prototype.
-* Have the opportunity to test prototypes before they're made available for sale.
-* Be among the first to be able to purchase Wireshark once it's ready for prime time.
-* Get a glimpse into the process of bring a product like this to market.
+* Get a glimpse into the process of bringing a product like this to market.
 It's fun :)

 Ready?
 Enter your email below.